And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 It's not going to stop the people coming across because you're dealing with literally millions of people coming across that border every year.

-They'll send up a group of fifty people and it will take us hours to round them up to guard them to transport them back to process them and to send them back home and in the meantime the borders left wide open.
+They'll send up a group of 50 people, and it will take us hours to round them up, to guard them, to transport them back, to process them, and to send them back home.

-Bear in mind there are fewer than twelve thousand border patrol agents to patrol eight thousand miles of land in coastal areas and at any given time you only have twenty five percent of those agents actually out on the line because you're running round the clock shifts seven days a week.
+And at any given time, you only have 25% of those agents actually out on the line because you're running round-the-clock shifts seven days a week.

-Yeah TJ's right Paul I don't even want to give you the numbers on the night shift in Cochise County, Arizona where I grew up on the border where we caught four hundred and seventy eight thousand illegal immigrants last year.
+I don't even want to give you the numbers on the night shift in Cochise County, Arizona, where I grew up, on the border, where we caught 478,000 illegal immigrants last year.

 The only thing I would add is that my red zone defense does include a sensor that can see at night and can see human beings.

-And you can actually, as they move closer to the border, TJ, you can actually begin to distinguish body cargo.
+And you can actually, as they move closer to the border, TJ, you can actually begin to distinguish body cargo so that we could actually even prioritize who the drug smugglers are or at least be able to see within, as you talked about, where they blend them into the groups.

-But that's like publicizing a statistic that a baseball player hit a hundred pitches for hits.
+But that's like publicizing a statistic that a baseball player hit 100 pitches for hits.

 And what does that mean?